Course Outline

 Target Audience:

-Individual contributors and managers from design, engineering, technical support, quality, supply chain, operations, and other support departments that work with complex processes, documentation, approvals, and cross-departmental collaboration.
+Individual contributors and managers from design, engineering, technical support, quality, supply chain, operations, and other support departments who work with complex processes, documentation, approvals, and cross-departmental collaboration.

 Testimonials (3)